MaastrichtU-IDS/translator-openpredict/CONTRIBUTING.md

 git checkout -b my-branch
 ```

-3. See how to run the API in development at https://maastrichtu-ids.github.io/translator-openpredict/docs/dev 🔮🐍

 ## Development process

 Install `openpredict` from the source code, and update the package automatically when the files changes locally :arrows_counterclockwise: